Fall in German immigration leads to zero population growth

 The report reaffirms the importance of German immigration when it comes to acquiring skilled workers.
 Given that by 2030, many German workers will have reached retirement age.
 This development means that immigration will be key in filling the employment gap as there would not be enough young people to cover the demand.

-Based on projections from Germany’s Statistical Office, it’s thought that Germany’s population could increase by 300,000 per year, which would lead to population growth of 84 million by early 2030s before slowing down from 2060.
+Based on projections from Germany’s Statistical Office, it’s thought that Germany’s population could increase by 300,000 per year, which would lead to population growth of 84 million by the early 2030s before slowing down from 2060.
 This level of growth would be much welcomed by Germany given its ageing population.
 Figures indicate that 65 years plus is Germany’s second-largest age bracket, with over 18 million people.
+The number of elderly German citizens in 2020 rose 4.5% from 2019.
 The largest age bracket in Germany is 40 – 59 years, with 23.6 million people.

 Immigration within Germany is also a key driver in terms of property demand.
 The past few years have seen a rise in German immigrants moving outside of metropolitan areas, into more rural regions, where property tends to be more affordable.
 As a result, immigrants will be crucial for contributing to Germany’s property market as well as supporting overall economic growth.